aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/jwks.md

 ## Function `get_patched_jwk`

-Get a JWK by issuer and key ID from the <code>PatchedJWKs</code>.
-Abort if such a JWK does not exist.
-More convenient to call from Rust, since it does not wrap the JWK in an <code>Option</code>.
+Get a JWK by issuer and key ID from the <code>PatchedJWKs</code>.<br/> Abort if such a JWK does not exist.<br/> More convenient to call from Rust, since it does not wrap the JWK in an <code>Option</code>.

 <pre><code>public fun get_patched_jwk(issuer: vector&lt;u8&gt;, jwk_id: vector&lt;u8&gt;): jwks::JWK<br/></code></pre>